 Click here to learn more about this program.

-The Pennsylvania Fish & Boat Commission (PFBC) will stock approximately 3.2 million adult trout in 696 streams and 128 lakes open to public angling.
-These figures, which are consistent with the number of trout stocked over the past decade, include approximately 2.2 million Rainbow Trout; 686,000 Brown Trout; and 293,000 Brook Trout.
+In 2023, the PFBC will stock approximately 3.2 million adult trout in 697 streams and 126 lakes open to public angling.
+These figures, which are consistent with the number of trout stocked over the past decade, include approximately 2.3 million Rainbow Trout; 707,000 Brown Trout; and 168,000 Brook Trout.
 As with past practice, the average size of the trout produced for stocking is 11 inches in length with an average weight of .58 pounds.

-In 2022, anglers will have an excellent chance to catch large, trophy-sized trout.
-This year, the PFBC will stock approximately 70,000 brood fish, which are 2 ½ year-old and 3 ½ year-old hatchery-raised Rainbow Trout, Brown Trout, and Brook Trout measuring 14″-20″.
+In 2023, anglers will have an excellent chance to catch large, trophy-sized trout.
+This year, the PFBC will stock approximately 70,000 brood fish, which are 2 ½ year-old and 3 ½ year-old hatchery-raised Rainbow Trout, Brown Trout, and Brook Trout measuring 14-20 inches.
 Roughly 70% of these large fish will be stocked into streams and lakes during the preseason prior to opening day of trout season, and 30% will be stocked during in-season replenishment stockings.

 Where to Fish

 In addition to the stocked waters, Pennsylvania also has thousands of wild trout streams.
 These streams are a great resource and offer a different challenge and reward for anglers.
 Use the PA Fish & Boat Commission’s interactive map to find a stream, boat access, stocked trout lake and more.